Options Data and Greeks (Bybit)

 OptionChainSliceevents that aggregate quotes and Greeks across all active strikes.

-This tutorial walks through both patterns using two existing examples in the repository.
-The first example subscribes to individual Greeks streams.
-The second subscribes to an aggregated option chain with ATM-relative strike filtering.
+Two example binaries back these patterns: the first subscribes to individual Greeks streams, the second subscribes to an aggregated chain with ATM-relative strike filtering.

 Prerequisites